 3. A Place for Everything and Everything in its Place

 To get to grips with tip number 2 you also have to find a place for everything and if you don’t have space, it’s time for a clear-out.
-It is very easy for the kitchen to become a dumping ground for a vast array or objects that do not belong there: homework, books, craft items, hair brushes, paperwork, etc. This is especially so when you have a family with kids.
+It is very easy for the kitchen to become a dumping ground for a vast array of objects that do not belong there: homework, books, craft items, hair brushes, paperwork, etc. It is especially so when you have a family with kids.
 You may have to look at your storage solutions elsewhere in the house to free up some of that vital space in the kitchen.
 Once you’ve eliminated the unnecessary items from your kitchen, you can start to find places for the stuff that does belong there.

 4. Don’t Let it Pile Up